 The Arc's Dolby Atmos sound field is generated by 11 Class D digital amplifiers that power 11 custom drivers.
 Eight of those drivers are elliptical woofers evolved from those in the Beam (four along the front, two on top and one in each end), while the other three are silk-domed tweeters that are all built into the front but with two firing diagonally into the room.

 Sonos refers to the Arc's arrangement as 5.0.2, which clearly doesn't add up to 11 but makes more sense if you think of it as using its 11 drivers to attempt to replicate the soundfield of a five-channel surround sound system with no subwoofer and two height speakers.
-That '0' can be turned into a '1' through the addition of a Sub (Sonos has just announced a third-generation version), and other Sonos speakers can be used as dedicated surrounds, just as with the Beam, Playbar and Playbase.
+That '0' can be turned into a '1' through the addition of a Sub Gen 3 priced at £699 / $699 / AU$999, though there are rumours of a new, cheaper mini Sub on the way.
+Other Sonos speakers can be used as dedicated surrounds, such as two One SL rear speakers costing £358 / $358 / AU$538 or the Symfonisk bookshelf speakers priced at £99 / $99 (around AU$176) from Sonos' IKEA collaboration.

 The Arc uses its array of speakers to bounce sound off your walls and ceiling to create a 3D audio effect, and the soundfield is once again tailored to your room using Sonos' Trueplay technology.
-Despite the extra audio plane, the process is identical to that of the Beam: the soundbar outputs a series of test sounds that are measured by your iOS device (Android devices still aren't supported), first from the listening position and then from around the room.
+Despite the extra audio plane, the process is identical to that of other Sonos speakers: the soundbar outputs a series of test sounds that are measured by your iOS device (Android devices still aren't supported), first from the listening position and then from around the room.

 Bass and treble can also be adjusted in the Sonos app, although you're unlikely to feel the need, and the Loudness function can be disabled here, too.
 There's also a Night Sound feature that flattens dynamics and reduces bass, ideal for when you don't want to wake the rest of the household, while Speech Enhancement aims to project dialogue more clearly.

-The Arc runs exclusively on the new Sonos S2 platform, which launches on 8th June, two days before the soundbar.
-All your other devices will need to be updated to S2 in order to work with the Arc, and it's worth remembering that some older Sonos devices are entirely incompatible with the new software.
+The Arc runs exclusively on the new Sonos S2 platform, which launched in June 2020.
+All your other Sonos devices will need to be updated to S2 in order to work with the Arc, and it's worth remembering that some older Sonos devices are entirely incompatible with the new software.

 It's easy to play music through the Arc without touching the Sonos app at all.
 Just like its siblings, it appears as a playback device in the Spotify and Tidal phone apps, and AirPlay 2 allows for almost any audio to be sent to it from an iOS device.
 It can also be controlled via Alexa and Google Assistant, with the four far-field microphones spaced along the chassis able to pick up your commands, even when music or a movie is blasting out.

-Like the Beam, the Arc can also talk to your TV using HDMI-CEC.
-That means the Arc will turn on and switch to TV audio when you turn on your television, you can increase or decrease the Arc's volume using your TV's remote, and you can turn your TV on using voice commands aimed at the Arc.
+The Arc can also talk to your TV using HDMI-CEC, meaning that it will turn on and switch to TV audio when you turn on your television.
+You can also increase or decrease the Arc's volume using your TV's remote, and you can turn your TV on using voice commands aimed at the Arc.
 Add an Amazon Fire TV device or Google Chromecast to your system (plugged into one of your TV's HDMI sockets) and you can even use the Arc to access specific content using only your voice.

 With Dolby seemingly licensing the Atmos badge to anyone willing to pay the fee, it’s little guarantee of quality, as anyone who’s listened to the tiny speakers of an Atmos-badged phone or even most Atmos-badged TVs will attest.